- What is Whitby Jet

 Whitby Jet has a hardness of 2.5 to 4 on the Mohs scale of hardness making it an easy material to carve or cut.
 It also has a low specific gravity meaning larger brooches and beads can be worn in comfort such as was seen in the Victorian era when large items were at the height of fashion.

 Mining for Whitby Jet started on the coast around 1840 and the last Jet mine closed in 1920 at Cod Hill near Guisborough.
-Mining occurred along the coast on the Jet outcrops between Ravenscar and Boulby, throughout the ask valley and along the Northern escarpment of the Cleveland hills as far as Osmotherly.
+Mining occurred along the coast on the Jet outcrops between Ravenscar and Boulby, throughout the Esk valley and along the Northern escarpment of the Cleveland Hills as far as Osmotherly.

 A rare photograph of William Wrights workshop in 1860 The rough Jet being graded removing the spa using a chisel

-- Jet should be warm to the touch unlike black glass that will be cold
+- Jet should be warm to the touch unlike black glass which will be cold.

 - Signs of fading or moulded edges are also a sign you have an inferior imitation.